-Rich in history and natural beauty, Sylvan Lake Lodge is Custer State Park's “crown jewel.”
-In a spot suggested by architect Frank Lloyd Wright, the hotel sits in a hillside forest of pine and spruce trees, in harmony with the beauty of the rugged landscape.
+Stay at Sylvan Lake Lodge and see Custer State Park's crown jewel for yourself.
+Rich in history and natural beauty, the lodge is situated in a spot suggested by architect Frank Lloyd Wright—within a hillside forest of pine and spruce trees, in harmony with the beauty of the rugged landscape.
 This stone and timber lodge overlooks the sloping hills and the breathtaking beauty of Sylvan Lake.

-Picturesque Sylvan Lake provides watercraft rentals, fishing, and a swimming beach.
+Rent watercrafts, go fishing, or take a swim at picturesque Sylvan Lake.
 It also serves as a stunning backdrop for wedding receptions and other festive events.
-The Lakeside Lawn truly has no equal.
+The lakeside lawn truly has no equal.